Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 No fever for at least 72 hours since recovery (without the use of fever-reducing medicine) ANDOther symptoms have improved (e.g., coughing, shortness of breath) ANDAt least 10 days have passed since first symptoms

-In the event students must leave campus due to symptoms and/or fever and they do not have immediate transportation, SCC will provide a designated isolation area: T-building breezeway, floor level.
-Students will be escorted to the isolation area by designated campus officials and will be provided a face covering.
+In the event students must leave due to symptoms and/or fever and they do not have immediate transportation, SCC will provide a designated isolation area: T-building breezeway, floor level.
+Students will be escorted to the isolation area by designated college officials and will be provided a face covering.
 They must remain in the isolation area until transportation arrives.
-The Dean of Student Services will provide appropriate guidance for any student who exhibits signs of COVID-19, including information about when the student may return to campus and under what conditions.
+The Dean of Student Services will provide appropriate guidance for any student who exhibits signs of COVID-19, including information about when the student may return and under what conditions.

-Adhering to Campus Signage, Social Distancing Directions
+Adhering to Signage, Social Distancing Directions

 Additionally, students should wash their hands or use hand sanitizer immediately upon entering a building and frequently throughout the day.